American D-Day Tour from Paris

 It was the task of US Army Rangers to assault this position, scale the cliffs and destroy the German guns.

-This site has been preserved as a battlefield and you will be able to go into the many German bunkers, see the hundreds of bomb craters, and of course the cliffs the Rangers scaled.
+This site has been preserved as a battlefield and you will be able to go into some German bunkers, see the hundreds of bomb craters, and of course the cliffs the Rangers scaled.

 5) OMAHA BEACH

 At the second American sector, Omaha beach, we will visit the part of the beach that was depicted in opening scenes of the film Saving Private Ryan: here is where the heaviest casualties on D-Day were suffered.

 You will hear about the units involved, learn about how many things can and did go wrong here, but also how initiative, determination and leadership resulted in success.